julien-diener/bibliography/README.md

 ###Bibliography project

-This project was an attempt of a [Django](https://www.djangoproject.com/) server that *nicely* wrap the citations of google scholar (registered) user, for deployement on [OpenShift](https://www.openshift.com/) host.
+This project was an attempt of a little [Django](https://www.djangoproject.com/) server that parse the citations page of a google scholar (registered) user and display it nicely.
+Also, this project was for deployement on [OpenShift](https://www.openshift.com/) (see[publication-juliendiener.rhcloud.com](publication-juliendiener.rhcloud.com)).

 The project is not finished but it is working... until google block the request :-(